-- Biodiversity in the district is supported by a network of local, national and international wildlife designations.
-These will need to be protected and enhanced where possible through enhancing, restoring, expanding and linking key wildlife habitats and species populations. - Supporting informal recreation and providing open spaces and Green Infrastructure to accommodate a rise in local populations and have due regard to the existing value of the natural environment for both people and biodiversity.
+Biodiversity in the district is supported by a network of local, national and international wildlife designations.
+These will need to be protected and improved where possible through enhancing, restoring, expanding and linking key wildlife habitats and species populations.
+Supporting informal recreation and providing open spaces and Green Infrastructure (this term is discussed in more detail on Page 62) to accommodate a rise in local populations and have due regard to the existing value of the natural environment for both people and biodiversity.